zenustech/zeno/docs/BUILD_EXT.md

 .\vcpkg install alembic[hdf5]:x64-windows
 ```

 > Notice that you must install the `English Pack` for VS2019 for vcpkg to work.
 This can be done by clicking the `Language` panel in the VS2019 installer.
-(JOKE: the maintainer of vcpkg speaks Chinese too)
+(JOKE: the maintainer of vcpkg speaks Chinese too..)

 > Chinese users may also need to follow the instruction in [this zhihu post](https://zhuanlan.zhihu.com/p/383683670) to **switch to domestic source** for faster download.